0x80/mono-ts/README.md

 ## Using Yarn instead of PNPM

+You should be able to make this work with Yarn using the steps below:

 - Delete the root manifest `packageManger` field
 - Delete the pnpm-lock.yaml and pnpm-workspace.yaml files
 - Add a [workspaces